 I’m grateful to be a part of the large team of people who put hard work into each moment of The Secret Garden.
 When it was time for our first preview performances, I was struck with just how personal and intimate it felt to invite an audience to this show.
 It felt like we were inviting people to come into our home and explore every room.
 The orchestra, crew, cast and creative team poured their energy and passion into this project—and for me, it has made The Secret Garden a much more relatable human story.
 From my seat, I watch Mary find belonging and empowerment every night and lend a hand to create her world.
 In The Secret Garden, magic is close enough to touch.

 What do you do when you’re confronted with the task of converting a home from its 1950s splendor to its state in 2009 – derelict after numerous decades of disrepair – in less than fifteen minutes?
-Do you, quite literally, attack it with a sledgehammer, spray paint, and just vandalize the hell out of it?
+Do you, >diagnosis quite literally, attack it with a sledgehammer, spray paint, and just vandalize the hell out of it?
 Albeit an über-exciting means of achieving this goal, the problem rests in the fact that this change – adding nearly five decades of wear and tear – must be reproducible.
 In fact, it needs to be accomplished over eighty times.